Instructions for Authors

 - Only co-authors are allowed to present the paper

-- Since the abstracts will be judged anonymously, the text should not reveal your institutional affiliation (similarly, no affiliation in video submitted for the video session)
+- Since the abstracts will be judged anonymously, the text should not reveal the institutional affiliation (videos and/or abstracts with affiliation will be rejected).

 - Within each track, mark the category which best describes the subject of your abstract